HEALTH NAVIGATION

 $2,500.00 for Travel and Accommodations to an expert out of the area

-$1,000.00-$3,000.00: The co-pay benefit provides reimbursement for the out-of-pocket costs associated with physician-prescribed cancer treatment for active and retired SFFD firefighters, and at this time, is extended only limited to their spouses and children.
-The submission must be a minimum of $1000 and can be a maximum of $3000.
+Up to $3,500.00: The co-pay benefit provides reimbursement for the out-of-pocket costs associated with physician-prescribed cancer treatment for active and retired SFFD firefighters, and their spouses/DP and children.

-We expanded our health navigation and financial assistance program to serve firefighters with cancer outside of San Francisco to the greater Bay Area Departments in 2020.
+We expanded our health navigation and financial assistance program to serve firefighters with cancer outside of San Francisco to the greater Bay Area Departments in July 2020.
+In June 2022, we expanded eligibility to include their immediate family members.

-All active and retired members of the fire service in District 4 & 5 of California Professional Firefighters (CPF), extending from Sonoma to San Jose, are eligible for health navigation and financial assistance.
+All active and retired members of the fire service in District 4 & 5 of California Professional Firefighters (CPF), extending loosely from Sonoma to San Jose, and their immediate family members are eligible for health navigation and financial assistance.
+Immediate family members include: Spouse/Domestic Partner (DP) and children (under 30 years old).
+Domestic Partners must be registered in the local jurisdiction or the State.

-If not covered by your health insurance, we will reimburse you for your out-of-pocket costs for an expert physician consultation, tumor genetic profiling, or travel and/or accommodations associated with out of the area consultations.
-These amounts are limited—we will discuss with you at the time of referral or when you call.
+If not covered by your health insurance, we will reimburse you for your out-of-pocket costs for an expert physician consultation, tumor genetic profiling, or travel and/or accommodations associated with cancer diagnosis or treatment.
+These amounts are limited—we will discuss with you at the time of referral.

 Reimbursement Schedule